 Student loans and allowances

-The government contributes to the cost of further education in New Zealand for eligible students, but most tertiary education providers also charge fees depending on the type of course being offered.
+The Government contributes to the cost of further education in New Zealand for eligible students, but most tertiary education providers also charge fees depending on the type of course being offered.
 Students can borrow money for tuition fees, course costs and living costs, and they might qualify for a subsidy for living costs.
-Here are the kinds of financial assistance available for tertiary students:

 The Student Allowance provides a subsidy towards the living costs of full-time students who meet certain income and age criteria.
 The scheme is aimed at students from low-income families who may not be able to afford to study otherwise.